All tools

 Why is the 7-to-1 rule wrong?+

-Dogs reach reproductive maturity within their first year — that alone is the equivalent of a human teenager.
+Dogs reach reproductive maturity within their first year, which is the equivalent of a human teenager.
 After that, aging slows.
-A flat 7× multiplier overstates the gap for puppies and understates it for senior dogs.
+A flat 7x multiplier overstates the gap for puppies and understates it for senior dogs.

 A 2019 study from the UC San Diego School of Medicine compared methylation patterns in dog and human DNA and found a logarithmic relationship.
-Researchers proposed the formula human_age = 16 × ln(dog_age) + 31 as a much better fit than the old 7-to-1 rule.
+The proposed formula is human_age = 16 × ln(dog_age) + 31.

 How does size change the result?+

-Smaller dogs live longer (often 14–16 years), giants shorter (often 7–10).
-We apply a small multiplier to reflect that — a 10-year-old Great Dane is biologically older than a 10-year-old Chihuahua.
+Smaller dogs live longer (often 14 to 16 years).
+Giants live shorter (often 7 to 10).
+A small multiplier reflects that.
+A 10-year-old Great Dane is biologically older than a 10-year-old Chihuahua.